KhaledToha/Bayt-Signup-Assignment/README.md

 ## How to run the project:
 * Clone this repo.
 * Create a Postgres database on your system and generate it's endpoint URL.
+* build the database using build.sql and fakeData.sql file located in `./server/database/config`.
 * Go to the server directory a create a .env file the variables you need to define in the .env file are existed in the example.env file in server directory.
 * standing on the root directory type these commands:
 *  `npm run build`